Skip to main content

 Why Digital Marketing Experts Must Understand Johari Window

 Digital marketing is no longer just about campaigns.
 It is about perception management.
-The Johari model provides a structured way to analyze customer insights and refine strategies.
+The Johari model provides a structured way to analyze customer insights.

 Key Benefits for Marketers